 MODEL SEGMENTS HOMOGENEOUS, WITH SIMILAR HEALTH NEEDS?
 SEGMENTS SUFFICIENTLY DISTINCT TO DESIGN CARE AROUND?
 NUMBER OF SEGMENTS LIMITED?
 DO SEGMENTS INCLUDE ALL PEOPLE IN POPULATION?
 ARE DEFINING VARIABLES CONSTANT OVER TIME?
 ARE THE SEGMENT DEFINITIONS SUFFICIENTLY PRECISE?
 Bridges to Health ✓ ✓ ✓ ✓ ✓ ✓ The Health System Matrix ✓ ✓ ✓ ✓ ✓ ✓ London Health Commission ✓ ✓ ✓ ✓ ✓ ✓ Applicable to whole-population OBC?
 Yes.
 The defining variables on the above three models are fairly constant, and similar needs among sub-cohorts can be identified.
 The variables used to identify cohorts (age and conditions mainly) are good determinants of health needs.
 Movement between segments needs to be addressed/determined.
 It is possible to define segments from a data/definition perspective, although adjustments need to be made to cater for major exceptions i.e. where rare genetic conditions sit, for example.
 It is possible to establish a baseline for number of people within segments, although the use of approximation/assumptions might be necessary i.e. defining number associated with frailty in the absence of a single, linked dataset for indirect patient care.
 Models of care can be designed around the different segments based on similar needs, but a further level of 'tailoring' is needed to cater for individual needs at a service provision level.
-Delaware's State Health Care Innovation Plan ✓ No ✓ ✓ ✓ ✓ Applicable to whole-population OBC?
-Potentially.
-The segments are not sufficiently distinct - the number of chronic conditions is a limited determinant of health (the existence of a chronic condition in itself may be more relevant).
-The non-chronic condition group may not be homogeneous enough i.e. could include elderly people who are healthy as well as elderly people who are frail.
-Further segmentation would be needed.
+Delaware's State Health Care Innovation Plan ✓ No ✓ ✓ ✓ ✓ Applicable to whole-population OBC? nic condition group may not k is a limited determinant of heacould include elderly people wh